mxaddict/www.codedmaster.com/content/blog/2026-03-11-my-journey-into-local-ai-coding.md

 This setup has become a core part of my workflow, and I find myself using it daily for tasks that would previously have required extensive online research.
-It represents the next step in bringing the power of AI to the development process – without compromising on privacy or performance.
+It represents the next step in bringing the power of AI to the development process, without compromising on privacy or performance.